 NOTE: CLINICAL EXAMPLES: Clinical examples of the codes for E/M services are provided to assist practitioners in understanding the meaning of the descriptors and selecting the correct code.

-The same problem, when seen by different practitioners, may involve different amounts of work.
-Therefore, the appropriate level of encounter should be reported using the descriptors rather than the example.
+The same problem, when seen by physicians in different specialties, may involve different amounts of work.
+Therefore, the appropriate level of encounter should be reported using the descriptor rather than the examples.